Admission/selection criteria and deadlines

 Successful completion of the program does not guarantee eligibility to take the licensure examination.

 According to the Nursing Practice Act, licensure may be withheld or revoked due to controlled substance abuse, criminal prosecution and a variety of other offenses.
 A copy of the Nursing Practice Act is available at the Nursing Education Center and can also be accessed online on the Missouri State Board of Nursing website, or at the direct link below:

 Questions regarding the relevance of this section to a particular situation should be addressed to the director/coordinator of the program.

-- Must be received in the Nursing Program Office by 9:00 a.m. on Monday, December 2, 2013 (Columbia and Lake of the Ozark campus)
+Monday, November 30, 2015: Must be received in the Nursing Program Office by 5 p.m.
+(Columbia and Lake Ozark Campuses)